VACC-Austria/Sectorfile-Installer/README.md

 all you must set is

-URL = "HTPP link where all your onlinefiles are stored"
+URL = "HTTP link where all your onlinefiles are stored"

 FIR = "4-Letter Code of your FIR"